What is expressive language disorder?

 They typically produce much shorter phrases and sentences than other children of the same age, and their vocabulary (the number of words they know and use) is smaller and more basic.

 Children with expressive language disorder are usually below the average level for their age in:

-- Putting words and sentences together to express thoughts
+- putting words and sentences together to express thoughts and ideas

 Symptoms of expressive language disorder differ from one child to the next and depend on the child’s age and the degree of the impairment.
 Common symptoms include:

 - making grammatical errors, leaving out words and using poor or incomplete sentence structure (for example, ‘He going work’ instead of ‘He’s going to work’ and ‘I talk’ instead of ‘I can talk’).

 - using noticeably fewer words and sentences than children of a similar age

 - using shorter, simpler sentence construction than children of a similar age